-This document describes the static code analysis process for security purposes, starting at the export of the source code generated by the Code generator, to analyzing the results.
+This document describes process of running static application security testing (SAST) against the code generated by OutSystems, from the export of source code to analyzing the results.

 When dealing with the static code analysis process, there are some architecture considerations to be taken into account, namely when using OutSystems Cloud or On-Premises deployments and web or mobile applications.
 The description and process of implementing SAST for Web applications can be found below.

-As a best practice for frequently running static code analysis, consider licensing an additional production environment, and use it to run your static code analysis.
+As a best practice when frequently running static code analysis, consider licensing an additional production environment, and use it to run your static code analysis.

 When reviewing static code analysis results, it is important to keep in mind that each static code analysis tool will report on findings without a proper context.
 These findings must be reviewed to detect false positives and experts in OutSystems development shall be consulted to help on understanding those findings in the proper context.